Aurob/data-dump/Dump/Other/Quotes.md

 "The universe is not required to be in perfect harmony with human ambition." — Carl Sagan "We are all connected; To each other, biologically.
 To the earth, chemically.
 To the rest of the universe atomically." — Neil deGrasse Tyson
 "Humankind has not woven the web of life.
 We are but one thread within it.
 Whatever we do to the web, we do to ourselves." — Chief Seattle

+accept that you are a statistical glitch with consciousness—a passenger momentarily aware of the ride’s absurd choreography